ekbrown/byucorpora/README.md

 # byucorpora

+NOTICE 2018-01-23: The interface to the corpora was updated in May 2015 and this R package now has some bugs.
+If it's helpful to you, great!
+If not, I'm sorry, but I don't plan to maintain it further, and it will likely be taken down in the future.

 The purpose of this R package is to webscrape keyword-in-context (KWIC) results of some of the Brigham Young University (BYU) [corpora](http://corpus.byu.edu/), created by [Mark Davies](http://davies-linguistics.byu.edu/personal/).

 ## Install
 Copy and paste the following into the R console: